charmed-lma/charm-k8s-prometheus/README.md

 Now browse to http://<prometheus-juju-app-address>:9090/

-The above assumes you're using the default value for `advertised-port`.
-If you customized this value from 9090 to some other value, change the command above accordingly.

 The default prometheus.yml includes a configuration that scrapes metrics from Prometheus itself.
 Execute the following query to show TSDB stats: